Other Internal Kung Fu Styles

 Bagua Zhang

-Bagua Zhang, translated as Eight Diagram/Trigram Palm, is an art that explores the eight areas surrounding a center point.
-Imagine us at the center of a circle, Bagua employs techniques and movements that pass through the interior and exterior of the circle.
-This enables us to offend and defend from the eight surrounding directions.
+Bagua Zhang explores the eight directions surrounding a central point.
+Imagine yourself at the center of a circle — Bagua employs techniques and movements passing through the circle's interior and exterior, enabling offense and defense from all eight surrounding directions.

 Master Ramos practicing Bagua Zhang in Shanghai, China with Kung Fu brother Sifu George Harris